-Jeffreys has long held the respect of his peers and the breadth of contributors to his albums and performances reflect that respect, as well as an ahead of his time penchant for musical genre-bending: Dr. John, The E Street Band, John Cale, Larry Campbell, The Rumour, James Taylor, Luther Van Dross, Phoebe Snow, David Sanborn, Sly & Robbie, Sonny Rollins, Linton Kwesi Johnson and Lou Reed, among many more.
-It's a testament to both the broad appeal and durability of Jeffreys' music that his work has been covered by hardcore punk legends The Circle Jerks (whose version of “Wild in the Streets” is a skater anthem), psych-folkies Vetiver and jazz trumpeter Randy Brecker.
-His songs have been used in numerous TV shows and commercials and “Wild in the Streets” is featured in the Baz Luhrmann-helmed Netflix original The Get Down.
+From proto-punk to rock to folk to blues to reggae (Bob Marley once said he was the best interpreter of reggae in the US) Jeffreys has long held the respect of his peers and the breadth of contributors to his recordings and performances reflect that, as well as an ahead of his time penchant for musical genre-bending: Dr. John, The E Street Band, John Cale, Michael Brecker, Larry Campbell, The Rumour, James Taylor, Sly & Robbie, Sonny Rollins, Linton Kwesi Johnson, Bruce Springsteen, U2 and Lou Reed among many more have recorded and performed with him.
+It’s a testament to both the broad appeal and diversity of his music that his songs have been covered by hardcore punk legends The Circle Jerks (whose version of “Wild in the Streets” is a skater anthem), psych-folkies Vetiver, and jazz trumpeter Randy Brecker.

 On his latest release 14 Steps To Harlem, co-produced by James Maddock and featuring core band members Mark Bosch, Charly Roth, Brian Stanley and Tom Curiano, guest spots by Brian Mitchell, Aaron Comess and Ben Stivers, a gorgeous duet with daughter Savannah and a radiant violin solo by Laurie Anderson, Jeffreys delivers what fans have come to expect: edgy immediacy and literate, emotionally raw lyrics combined with a still supple voice capable of singing in a practically limitless number of styles.